Learning Light-on-Dark and Dark-on-Light

 Apart from her nose and eyes, there is very little excitement here.
 With no sharp edges around her head, our attention wanders from there in search of interest, and we find… her armpits.
 Why?
 Because they have a lot of contrast, and contrast holds attention.

-Introducing Colour and Light Contrast to the Background
+Introducing Contrast and Colour to the Background

 Here, the contrast under her belly is minimized, and her face is dramatic and three-dimensional.